Louis Jadot - Clos de Vougeot Grand Cru Domaine 2016

 Robert Parker - Wine Advocate

-The Clos Vougeot Grand Cru 2016 (Domaine Louis Jadot) presents itself well as soon as it is poured and unfolds in the glass with a young, primary bouquet of ripe cherries, red berries, candied peel, and blackcurrants, subtly framed by beautifully integrated new oak.
-On the palate, the wine is full-bodied, ample, and satiny in texture, with a broad frame and impressively refined tannins enveloped by a succulent, even tart core of vibrant fruit, ending with a long, well-defined finish.
-Although the structure is refined enough that drinking a glass now would not be a brutal experience, a decade of patience is recommended.
+The 2016 Clos Vougeot Grand Cru (Domaine Louis Jadot) makes a strong first impression right out of the bottle and unfolds in the glass with a youthful, primary bouquet of ripe cherries, red berries, candied bark, and blackcurrant, subtly framed by beautifully integrated new oak.
+On the palate, the wine is full-bodied, ample, and silky-smooth; its broad framework and impressively refined tannins are enveloped by a succulent, even tangy core of vibrant fruit, culminating in a long, well-defined finish.
+Although the structure is refined enough that drinking a glass now would not be an unpleasant experience, a decade of patience is recommended.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-A delicately woody yet elegant nose precedes fruit of great purity.
-Behind a very refined attack, the earthy power of the terroir reasserts itself in a straightforward, salty finish that is not austere.
+A subtly oaky yet elegant nose gives way to fruit of great purity.
+Following a very delicate attack, the earthy power of the terroir reasserts itself in a clean, salty finish that is by no means austere.
 It has infinite aging potential.

 About the estate: